Camille-Le-Roy/wing_damage_heatmap_generator/README.md

 ## Input Requirements

-- initial model images for building the heatmap for Forewings and Hindwings
+- Initial model images for building the heatmap for Forewings and Hindwings
 - Folder of PNG Images for Heatmap Generation: the code goes through folders containing multiple wing images.
 Each image should show a single wing, with damaged areas marked in red (color value: 0.7294118).